Dogmeat2000/DNP1-Assignment/README.md

   o	All entities must have an Id of type int.<br /><br />
 - Rules when viewing the forum:<br />
   1. Users should be able to see if any post or comment was edited.<br />
+  2. All forums and sub-forums must have unique names (on the same top-level).
+Example: There can not be 2 main forums called "General stuff", but each of these main forums can both have a sub-forum each called "General Stuff".
+Same rule applies on the sub-forum level.

 <h2><b>Domain Model:</b></h2>